China–Syria relations: Syrian Civil War

 Since his appointment to the newly created position in 2016, China's Special Envoy for the Syria Crisis Xie Xiaoyan has focused on diplomatic efforts including: achieving a cease fire, facilitating a political resolution to the conflict, humanitarian assistance, counterterrorism activities, reconstruction, and condemning chemical weapons use.
 Xie emphasizes the need for a full investigation of alleged chemical weapons use by the Assad government.
 Xie also states that the world must learn from the experiences of Iraq and Syria and avoid regime change via foreign intervention.
 As its Special Envoy emphasizes, China's position is that a political solution must be reached that respects Syria's sovereignty and rights to noninterference and nonintervention, consistent with China's Five Principles of Peaceful Coexistence.

 China also views counter-terrorism as a major concern to be addressed in the context of the Syrian crisis.
 In China's view, some of the Syrian opposition groups (for example, the Turkistan Islamic Party) are terrorists.
 China attributes Xinjiang conflict from 2012 to 2015 as partially due to TIP, particularly via its ties to Uyghurs in Xinjiang.
-China frames Russia's military intervention in Syria in terms of counter-terrorism operations.
+China has framed Russia's military intervention in Syria in terms of counter-terrorism operations.

 China has also cooperated with Syria on the issue of Uyghur militants joining the Syrian opposition in fighting Assad's government, with estimates of hundreds to several thousand Uyghur fighters in Syria and some working with Tahrir al-Sham.
 China has also allegedly increased direct military links to Syria's government, although more discreetly than Russia has done.
 Although China claims it has no military presence in Syria, there were reports of military cooperation in 2016, 2017, and 2018.

 In its position as a permanent member of the UN Security Council, China vetoed ten resolutions regarding Syria between 2010 and 2020, consistent with China's trend towards a more vocal position at the UN regarding matters of sovereignty.
 Syria under Assad was one of 53 countries that backed the Hong Kong national security law at the United Nations in June 2020.
 The Assad government supported the Chinese government's persecution of Uyghur Muslims in Xinjiang.